12 meeting types / time-blocked / no sign-up

 Capture action items in real time

 Document as they emerge: "[Name] will [task] by [date]."
 Share within 15 minutes of the meeting ending.
-Real-time captures show 71% completion vs 34% for notes written later.
+Items captured in real time get completed far more reliably than notes written up later.
 Shared docs, project trackers, or AI summarisers all work.

 Decision-first